prasanthlouis/Manga-downloader/README.md

 Please don't use this for any other site.
 The script is optimized for mangahit.com

 I'll be sure to come back and update this program for a better experience/functionality.

+If you have any doubts, mail me at prasanthlouis21@gmail.com